AFLplusplus/AFLplusplus/instrumentation/README.lto.md

 ```

 NOTE: some targets also need to set the linker, try both `afl-clang-lto` and
-`afl-ld-lto` for this for `LD=` for `configure`.
+`afl-ld-lto` for `LD=` before `configure`.

 ## AUTODICTIONARY feature

-While compiling, automatically a dictionary based on string comparisons is
+While compiling, a dictionary based on string comparisons is automatically
-generated put into the target binary.
+generated and put into the target binary.
 This dictionary is transfered to afl-fuzz
 on start.
 This improves coverage statistically by 5-10% :)

 ## Fixed memory map

 To speed up fuzzing, it is possible to set a fixed shared memory map.
-Recommened is the value 0x10000.
+Recommended is the value 0x10000.
 In most cases this will work without any problems.
 However if a target uses
 early constructors, ifuncs or a deferred forkserver this can crash the target.
 On unusual operating systems/processors/kernels or weird libraries this might